strongqa/docs.howitzer-framework.io/README.md

 ```

 When the `menu_section` method is called against `HomePage`, an instance of
 `MenuSection` is returned.
 The small magic happens there.
-First argument of
+A first argument of
 `section` method is converted to a section class (:menu -> MenuSection).

 The second argument is optional.
 If it is omitted, then default selector will be